dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 # Explore the .NET Aspire dashboard

-In the upcoming sections, you'll discover how to create a .NET Aspire app and embark on the following tasks:
+In the upcoming sections, you'll discover how to create a .NET Aspire project and embark on the following tasks:

 > [!div class="checklist"]
 >
-> - Investigate the dashboard's capabilities by using the app generated from the project template as explained in the [Quickstart: Build your first .NET Aspire app.](../../get-started/build-your-first-aspire-app.md)
+> - Investigate the dashboard's capabilities by using the app generated from the project template as explained in the [Quickstart: Build your first .NET Aspire project.](../../get-started/build-your-first-aspire-app.md)
 >
 > - Delve into the features of the .NET Aspire dashboard app.